jingyang022/serverless-URLshortener/README.md

 <p>Required Components:

-1. DynamoDB to store the short ids (Done!)
+1. DynamoDB to store the short ids

-2. Created Lambda execution role to access DynamoDB (Done!)
+2. Created Lambda execution role to access DynamoDB

-3. 1x Lambda (for POST /newurl)
+3. 1x Lambda (for POST /newurl) (Got error: Could not resolve application)

 4. 1x Lambda (for GET /{shortid})

 5. API Gateway with a Custom Domain (Route53) configured with public ACM Cert

-6. AWS WAF to ensure that the API Gateway is only accessible from your IP
+6. AWS WAF to ensure that the API Gateway is only accessible from your IP  (Not done yet)

-7. X-ray for tracing
+7. X-ray for tracing (Not done yet)

 8. Cloudwatch Alarms + SNS for alerts (Don't have to subscribe as this is for learning purposes only)